fermyon/developer/content/cloud/noops-sql-db.md

 sqlite_databases = ["default"]
 ```

-The SQLite database will created when the Spin application is deployed.
+The NoOps SQL database will created when the Spin application is deployed.
 The data in between Spin application invocations and updates.

 ```bash
 $ spin cloud deploy